Local elections 2017 – the results

 Our local government facts and figures page is available here.

-A full breakdown of the local elections results will be provided in our member briefing tomorrow.
-If you would like a copy of this, our briefings are free to members of the press.
+A full breakdown of the local elections results is provided in our member briefing here.

 The Local Government Information Unit (LGiU) is a think tank and membership body with over 200 councils and other organisations subscribing to our networks.
 We work to strengthen local democracy and put citizens in control of their own lives, communities and local services.
 For more information, visit lgiu.org.